 Think Long Term

 When buying a home, think of it as a long term decision.
-If you can not commit to staying in one place for at least a few years, then buying a home is probably not for you just yet.
+If you cannot commit to staying in one place for at least a few years, then buying a home is probably not for you just yet.
 You may end up losing money through the transaction cost of buying a selling a home.

 Get Your Credit in Line

-As you will most likely need a mortgage to buy your home, it is important to make sure your credit history his in line.
+As you will most likely need a mortgage to buy your home, it is important to make sure your credit history is in line.
 A few months before you begin house hunting, get copies of your credit report.
 This will help you review that the facts are correct and give you time to fix any problems you may discover.